 Here are a few tips to help you minimize your intake of empty-calorie foods.

 Often, when food manufacturers remove fat from cookies, crackers, cakes, and other snack foods, they add sugar to make up for the flavor lost with the fat.
 The result is that many low-fat snacks provide the same amount of calories—or more—as the original product.
-So a low-fat banner on the package does not give you free reign to eat the whole box.
+So a low-fat banner on the package does not give you free reign to eat too many.
 It is still important to look at calories and limit snacks.

 Sometimes a little bit of sugar goes a long way.
 Try some of these tactics: